La niña de la mina

 La niña de la mina is a Mexican horror movie directed by Jorge Eduardo Ramirez and starring Regina Blandon, Gerardo Taracena and José Ángel Bichir.

 Synopsis

 After a tourist disappears inside a mine in Guanajuato, Mat Medina a young expert in mine engineering is hired to make a security diagnostic in the mines of a big company.

 Production

 The movie was filmed in the mines "El nopal", "San Vicente" and "Peñafiel", in the Villa Marín Cristina Hotel and in the Historic Center of Guanajuato.
-In the city of León was filmed in the San Juan plaza, in the Madero street, and in the Center Medical School.
-In the Mexico City was filmed at a university.
-The shooting of the film lasted 6 weeks and after worked in the postproduction.
+In the city of León filming was in the San Juan plaza, on Madero Street, and in the Center Medical School.
+In Mexico City filming was at a university.
+The shooting of the film and post-production lasted 6 weeks.